 JOSEPH J. KING, III, M.D., earned his medical degree at Drexel University in 2006 before going on to complete his residency in Orthopaedic Surgery at the Drexel University and his Clinical Research Fellowship in Orthopaedic Oncology at the University of Pennsylvania.

 He came to UF in 2012 to work in the Department of Orthopaedics to pursue a fellowship in Shoulder and Elbow Surgery and work as a staff member within the Orthopaedic division.

-King has participated in various organizations such as the American Academy of Orthopaedic Surgeons, the Southern Orthopaedic Association, the American Medical Student Association and the National Hispanic Medical Association.
-He is currently a member of the Health Volunteers Overseas, Arthroscopy Association of North America and the Florida Orthopaedic Society organizations.
+Dr. King participates in various organizations such as the American Academy of Orthopaedic Surgeons, the Southern Orthopaedic Association, American Shoulder and Elbow Surgeons society, Health Volunteers Overseas, the Arthroscopy Association of North America and the Florida Orthopaedic Society organizations.